-We can benefit in knowing al-Qabid and al-Basit, we can used these names in supplication asking Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ to expand our hearts to be reminded in remembrance to Allah.
+We can benefit from knowing al-Qabid and al-Basit.
+We can use these names in supplication, asking Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ to expand our hearts to be reminded in remembrance of Allah.
 We can call upon these names for rizq as they are closely related.
-But remember the natural laws of contraction and expansion, we should not be overtly excited for good provision and not be deeply saddened in times of constraint.
-Accept both as they come and always be grateful to Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ for what remains.
+But remember the natural laws of contraction and expansion.
+We should not be overtly excited for good provision and not be deeply saddened in times of constraint.
+Accept both as they come and always be grateful to Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ for what's been given.

 "Allah extends provision for whom He wills and restricts [it].
 And they rejoice in the worldly life, while the worldly life is not, compared to the Hereafter, except [brief] enjoyment."
 (Qur'an 13:26)